08Aristodemus24/project-alexander/readme.md

 1. its better to use animation when you don't want to use a before state and an after state for your components
 2. <s>its better to use transition when same components have different values of the same property of their before state since animation only applies the same property of the same values for the components before state and after state e.g. `transform: translateX()` of each grid item before states must be different from each other</s>
 3. However we can still be able to stagger animations using scoped variables inside the declaration and definition of an animation
+4. an important thing to note when setting horizontal overflow to scroll is that if the parent container centers the overflowing content itself then the content will be hidden from the left and completely inaccessible. this is why its better to position the child overflowing to absolute instead of setting the parent to for instance display flex and then centering using justify content and align items, you can also use for the parent grid instead of flex box to prevent this 'eating content from the left' problem/behavior